logo

 1. Header gets lost among other elements.
 Within a site, the header should give the user a sense of “location” by establishing a clear hierarchy.
 This header doesn’t stand apart from the other elements.

-2. Buttons are not located close to the element they affect.
+2. Buttons aren't located close to the element they affect.
 The closer a button is to the element it affects, the more intuitive their relationship is to the user.
-It isn't immediately noticable here what the refresh, add new profile and customize buttons do because they are far away from their target element.
+It isn't immediately noticable here what the refresh, add new profile and customize buttons do because they're far away from their target element.

 3. The box that displays which profile is in use isn't connected to the current profile.
 Clicking the box here shows a dropdown menu of profiles we can select from.
-Since this isn't connected to the profile section, it isn't clear that what is currently being displayed is the profile in the box.
+Since this isn't connected to the profile section, it isn't clear that what's being displayed is the profile in the box.

 Final version